 - supplemental health and accident insurance

-- After the new awards are available on May 1, meet with the International Federal Grants Advisor to hear more about Fulbright.
+- After new awards are available May 1, meet with the International Federal Grants Advisor to hear more about Fulbright.

 - Work with the International Federal Grants Advisor to further define your goals, interests, expectations, and contributions to the host country.
 Begin to search for an affiliation and consider ways to assess any necessary language skills.
-Consider who you might ask to be references.
+Consider who you might ask for references.

 - When you have selected your country and program, begin an electronic application.
-You will go back to this application site many times as you put together your application.
+You will go back to this application site many times while putting together your application.